 There are many factors that make up a comprehensive valuation, including:

 - Gross income

 - What type of insurance and/or payment is accepted (e.g., PPO, HMO and Medicaid insurance participation)

 - Total number of active patients

 - Market issues

 The above list is far from comprehensive.
 All dental practice valuations should include a written report and must be based on all the relevant information and not just selective pieces.
 This includes both tangible and intangible aspects of the practice.

-Some practice transition specialists and consultants often offer a “Free Appraisal” or “Free Valuation” of a practice when seeking to represent a seller.
-Unless specifically indicated, it is most likely that this will be an “Opinion of Value” based on a Rule of Thumb approach, not a true “Valuation”.
-So, what’s the difference?
+Some dental practice transition specialists and consultants offer a Free Appraisal or Free Valuation of a practice when seeking to represent a seller.
+Unless specifically indicated, this will most likely be an Opinion of Value based on a Rule of Thumb approach, not a true valuation.

 Using a Rule of Thumb for Dental Practice Evaluations